 6. There's no stress of shopping for presents.

 The 4th of July is not a holiday that warrants presents (I would happily take some if you wanted to bring me one anyway, however!).
 This means you don't have to worry about budgets, tracking down packages in the mail, finding the perfect gift, or fitting a trip to the mall into your already busy schedule.

 7. The musical 1776 is on repeat basically all day.

 Why would you want to watch 1776 over and over again?
 Two words: William Daniels.
 Still unsure?
 That's Mr. Feeny from Boy Meets World!
 He plays John Adams and he is amazing.
 And you should watch it!

 8. There are fireworks.

 I'll watch a firework show every night of the year.
-Sadly, this enjoyment is limited to the 4th of July and to New Year's Eve.
+Sadly, this enjoyment is usually limited to the 4th of July and to New Year's Eve.
 At least it's warm enough to watch them comfortably in July.
 Bonus: Depending on your local ordinances, you can set them off in your own backyard.

 Merry Christmas, everyone!
 Tell us in the comments how you're celebrating.